rkbenton/ImagineImage/ReadMe.md

 The idea here is to generate interesting images for our [Samsung Frame](https://www.reddit.com/r/TheFrame/comments/17tjy87/honest_opinion_about_the_frame_tv/).

-To accomplish this, we have a python program running on a Raspberry Pi.
-It uses an AI to augment and embellish prompts, and then directs [another AI](https://cookbook.openai.com/articles/what_is_new_with_dalle_3) to generate images based on those prompts.
+To accomplish this, we have a Python program running on a Raspberry Pi.
+It uses an AI to augment and embellish textual prompts for image-generation, and then directs [another AI](https://cookbook.openai.com/articles/what_is_new_with_dalle_3) to generate images based on those prompts.
 The image is then displayed.

 Note that on the Raspberry Pi (Raspi,) we use `systemd` to run our app on startup, and automatically